-This year, an estimated 12,990 women in the United States will be diagnosed with cervical cancer.
+This year, an estimated 12,820 women in the United States will be diagnosed with cervical cancer.

-It is estimated that 4,120 deaths from the disease will occur this year.
+It is estimated that 4,210 deaths from the disease will occur this year.

 The 5-year survival rate tells you what percent of women live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-The 5-year survival rate for women with cervical cancer is 68%.
-The 10-year survival rate is 64%.
-However, survival rates depend on many factors, including the stage of cervical cancer that is diagnosed.
+The 5-year survival rate for all women with cervical cancer is 68%.
+For white women, the 5-year survival rates are 69%, and for black women, the 5-year survival rate is 57%.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2016.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2017.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu to choose another section to continue reading this guide.